0xFableOrg/0xFable/docs/architecture.md

 use the blockhash of the block with the given number as a random value.

 Is that value truly random?
 Well, the block producer can "reroll" it as often as they like.
-So if the block producer colludes with a player, they can iterate on the blockhash (by adding a bogus transaction and iterating the gas limit) until they find a random number that will advantage the player.
+So if the block producer colludes with a player, they can iterate on the blockhash (e.g. by adding a bogus transaction and iterating the gas limit) until they find a random number that will advantage the player.